 Methadone Clinic Opiate Addiction Treatment

 All clients are also enrolled in our substance use disorder services where they receive individual and group therapy.
-Each patient's progress is closely monitored and he or she is asked to attend group or individual sessions to receive closer supervision.
+Each patient's progress is closely monitored and the patient is asked to attend group or individual sessions to receive closer supervision.

 Treatment at Denver Health for opiate and narcotic dependence includes: